slaFFik/BP-Default-Data/readme.txt

 = 1.3.0 (29.03.2020) =
 * Checked and fixed compatibility with BuddyPress 5.x.
-* Fixed several PHP Warnings and notices.
+* Fixed several PHP catchable fatal errors, warnings and notices in importing logic.
 * Added optional (off by default) usage tracking option.
 All the details are in plugin admin area.

 = 1.2.0 (17.05.2017) =